gleam-lang/website/_posts/2025-03-08-hello-echo-hello-git.md

 ## String interpolate code action

-The language server now offers a convenient code action to easily interpolate a value into a string.
+The language server now offers a convenient code action to interpolate a value into a string easily.
 If the cursor is inside a literal string the language server will offer to split it:

 ```gleam